ACTIVISM

 Given the make-up of the Olympia (women’s) community, this newsletter should address, confront, and reflect a diverse range of politics, lifestyles [the term, “sexual identity” had not yet been coined and we had internalized the denigrating description of ourselves as a having “lifestyles”], personal experiences, needs, and goals.
 As the newsletter collective, and we use the word loosely at this early stage, we have no illusions of reconciling strong political differences, or of creating homogenized versions of radical ideas in an attempt to “bring us all together in sisterhood.”
 Rather, we feel that the process of confronting and discussing our diverse strategies and ideologies will result in a clearer and stronger sense of direction for all of us.

-Issue by issue, we examined every layer of feminism as well as how it was connected to other political issues.
+Each month, we examined every layer of feminism as well as how it was connected to other political issues.
 We also ran pieces by women who felt they had multiple identities—as women, as bisexuals, as working-class people, as activists, and as people of color.
-At the time, it seemed relevant, even urgent to connect all those issues, even though our multi-issue embrace of activism seemed to rattle some readers who wanted a more limited focus on lesbian issues.
+At the time, it seemed relevant, even urgent to connect all those issues, even though our multi-issue embrace of activism seemed to rattle some readers who wanted a more exclusive focus on lesbian issues.
 Many years later, that perspective would be identified as intersectionality by Kimberle Williams Crenshaw, a scholar and advocate of critical race theory who clarified that many people knew their social identities overlapped and they experienced interrelated systems of oppression.

 We ran Matrix as a collective, holding weekly meetings to develop concepts, identify writers, and plan for each monthly issue.
 While our meetings were open to any woman who wanted to attend, it’s likely there was a sense of who was welcome and who wasn’t.
 Years later, I heard from numerous friends who felt they had to conform or they could not fit into our rigid ideals.

-Collective members Melissa Roberts, Diane Gruver, Anna Schlecht, Grace Cox, and Karen Greene
+Matrix Reunion: Collective members Melissa Roberts, Diane Gruver, Anna Schlecht, Grace Cox, and Karen Greene

 One weekend each month we gathered at Hard Rain Printing Collective to produce the magazine.
-This involved a manual process of layout, an old school process in which the words and images were arranged in pieces on 8.5 x 11 pages and used as camera-ready copy.
+This involved a manual process of layout, an old school process in which the words and images were arranged on 8.5 x 11 pages and those pages were then used as camera-ready copy.
 The text was typed up on an IBM Selectric typewriter and cut up into columns.
 We gathered relevant graphics that were either created locally or “borrowed” from other publications.
 Then the pieces were attached to a sheet of paper by using a tool called a waxer.
 It heated up a small block of adhesive wax which was applied to the backside of each piece by a little roller.
 With the waxer, we could reposition the columns and images as needed.
 As a finishing touch, we went over each page to clean up the smudges with white-out and ensure things were properly aligned.
 It took all weekend to produce the camera-ready originals that would be left for Hard Rain Printing to print.
 Thinking back, it all sounds like it’s from another century, and in fact it was.
 Digital publishing was not even a dream at the time.

 While we wrote our magazine each month, we also immersed ourselves in the writings of the lesbian luminaries of the day: Audre Lorde’s many essays, later gathered in her book, Sister Outsider (writings from 1976 – 1984); Adrienne Rich’s On Lies, Secrets and Silence (1979); This Bridge Called My Back: Writings by Radical Women of Color by Cherrie Moraga and Gloria Moraga (1981); and Charlotte Bunch’s Lesbianism and the Women’s Movement (1975).
 Radical women, especially radical women of color, were claiming space in the pantheon of writers of the left, and their works deeply affected us.
 Many issues of Matrix included quotes from these and other writers.
 We wanted to add our written words to this growing canon of women’s literature.